MichaelCurrin/the-buckfever-underground/index.md

 ## Latest album

-Our new 6-track EP, _Satelliet_, is now is available as a digital album.
+Our 6-track EP, _Satelliet_, is available as a digital album and as hardcopy.

 Praise for our new EP, Satelliet: